 Serve with grated cheese on the side

-Suggested wines: Bardolino DOC, Chianti Colli Aretini DOCG, Regaleali Rosato IGT di Sicilia
+Recommended wines: Bardolino DOC Chianti Colli Aretini DOCG Regaleali Rosato IGT Di Sicilia

-Store in the refrigerator in an airtight container for up to 3 days
+Keep in the refrigerator in an airtight container for a maximum of 3 days

 Tuscan minestrone is a traditional dish of Tuscan cuisine, rich in seasonal vegetables and legumes.
 It is perfect to enjoy during the colder months of the year.